CadQuery/cadquery/README.md

 CadQuery has several goals:

-* Build models with scripts that are as close as possible to how you'd describe the object to a human.
+* Build lD models with scripts that are as close as possible to how you'd describe the object to a human.
 * Create parametric models that can be very easily customized by end users
-* Output high quality CAD formats like STEP and AMF in addition to traditional STL
+* Output high quality (loss-less) CAD formats like STEP and AMF in addition to traditional STL
 * Provide a non-proprietary, plain text model format that can be edited and executed with only a web browser

 Using CadQuery, you can write short, simple scripts that produce high quality CAD models.
 It is easy to make many different objects using a single script that can be customized.